St. Albert, Alberta

-St. Albert is a city in Alberta, Canada, next to the Sturgeon River, northwest of the City of Edmonton, the provincial capital.
+St. Albert is a suburban city in Alberta, Canada, next to the Sturgeon River, northwest of the City of Edmonton, the provincial capital.
 It was originally settled as a Métis community, and is now the second-largest city in the Edmonton Metropolitan Region.
 St. Albert first received its town status in 1904 and was reached by the Canadian Northern Railway in 1906.
 Originally separated from Edmonton by several miles of farmland, the 1980s expansion of Edmonton's city limits placed St. Albert immediately adjacent to the larger city on St. Albert's southern and eastern sides.

 History

 St. Albert Parish, atop what is now St. Albert's Mission Hill.

 St. Albert was founded in 1861 as a Métis settlement by Father Albert Lacombe, OMI, who built a small chapel, the Father Lacombe Chapel, in the Sturgeon River valley.
 The chapel still stands to this day on Mission Hill in St. Albert.
 The original settlement was named Saint Albert by Bishop Alexandre-Antonin Taché, OMI, after Lacombe's name saint, Saint Albert of Louvain.
 Originally, although Lacombe had intended to found the mission at Lac Ste.
 Anne, the soil proved infertile, thus he moved the settlement to what would become St. Albert.
 This location offered several advantages, notably its easy access to supplies of wood and water, in addition to its excellent soil, it being a regular stopping-point for First Nations peoples on their travels, and its proximity to Fort Edmonton, where the priests could purchase necessary supplies and minister to Catholic workers.
 A few years later, a group of Grey Nuns would follow Lacombe from Lac Ste.
 Anne.
 More Métis from Lac Ste.
 Anne arrived in 1863 and, by December 1864, the population was roughly 300.
 In 1870, localised outbreaks of smallpox had spread northward into St. Albert, killing 320 of the area's then-900 residents.

 St. Albert was previously the site of two Indian residential schools as part of the Canadian Residential School System.
 The St. Albert Indian Residential School ("Youville") was located on Mission Hill within the St. Albert city limits and was operated by the Roman Catholic Church from October 22, 1873, to June 30, 1948, after being relocated from the Lac Ste.
 Anne Mission, the site of its original founding.
 The Edmonton Indian Residential School ("Poundmaker") was located approximately 6 km east of St. Albert's current downtown area, and was operated by the Methodist Church from March 1, 1924, to June 30, 1968, later becoming the home of the Poundmaker Lodge rehabilitation centre.
 Between the two schools, 53 students are known to have died under unknown or dubious circumstances while in attendance.
 A healing garden, named Kâkesimokamik, was opened on September 15, 2017, as part of the truth-and-reconciliation process between the city of St. Albert and survivors (and their descendants) of the residential school system.